TunahanOzmen/Immediate_OpenGL/README.txt

 Extras:
 * When an alien dies, it do not just disappears.
 It fades to black as destroying animation.
-* There are a limit of available bombs to drop(20).
+* There is a limit of available bombs to drop(20).
 But these 20 bombs can be dropped one-by-one or simultaneously.

+Notes:
+* When screen resized, new borders will be set.
+If any alien remains outside of the view when resized, it will come back to view in time.